 The TIG program has played a critical role in the development of legal services websites in all 50 states, the District of Columbia, and U.S. territories.
 These websites, nearly all of which were developed with TIG support and templates, provide information such as the locations of LSC-funded programs and their offices, information about pro bono and volunteer opportunities, and a broad range of legal resources for clients and legal services attorneys.
 Many are supported by Live Chat functionality, which allows users to interact with legal services staff to find the resources they need.
 Online videos, many created with TIG support, can be viewed from the websites, providing legal information in the areas most needed by low-income people.
 Surveys show that users of TIG-supported websites are highly satisfied: 76 percent find them "easy" or "very easy" to use and 88 percent find the information they provide "easy" or "very easy" to understand.

 The TIG program has helped LSC grantees use information technology to more effectively manage pro bono initiatives.
+Overall, TIG has devoted more than $1.2 million to projects that use technology to support and manage pro bono initiatives.
 Grants are currently underway to develop websites and other automated tools that make volunteering for a pro bono case and providing services to clients easier and more convenient for legal professionals.
 Recent pro bono focused TIGs include:

 TIG has funded an increasing number of initiatives to provide online intake solutions for prospective clients.
 Online intake allows these individuals to apply for assistance at any time through the web.
 Online intake systems are also integrated into programs’ case management systems, which saves time and reduces mistakes by allowing intake staff to simply verify user information instead of inputting it manually into a client database.